metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

-Used to recognize the Mac App client, which then defaults to `"OSX"`.
+Used to recognize the (now deprecated) Mac App client, which then defaults to `"OSX"`.

 ### `MB_COLORIZE_LOGS`